Nodulaire/ELK-Ansible/Documentation/Installation/Ansible-Install.md

 ```
 Follow the steps, you can use a passphrase to protect the key but it will slow you during the deployement process.

-Know copy the key to all remote hosts:
+Now copy the key to all remote hosts:
 ```
 ssh-copy-id root@<host-ip>
 ```